JosieOnGit/Luniks/Stories/Lúniks Timeline.md

 In late **1999**, after the continents of Lúniks received their name, the first borders were drawn on the continent of **Ubunia**, where the first Starship, **One**, is set to land in just a few years away.
 Only a few nations were drawn on the map at this stage, especially research still working overtime to determine whether it was possible to have **One** survive a jump through the **Panjit Loop** at all, but as a start, it was better than nothing.

 ## 2000 - Lappland discovers life on Lúniks
+After keeping an eye on **Ubunia** for a number of years, lander **ELL-1** is sent to land near the plains of Kastávje.
+Monitored by the **Lappland Observatory**, it discovers life just a mere few minutes after landing near a forest, hearing the echoes of what is presumed to *deer* and the chirps of what is presumed to be from a type of *bird*.

 ## 2001 - Vestian allocation is drafted, US closes borders
 With the borders on Ubunia nearing completion, the next continent to be drafted and allocated was **Vestia**.
 With many nations from Earth carrying over to Lúniks for a better shot at a proper livelihood for its citizens, nations like **Taiwan**, **Denmark**, **Greece** and the **Benelux**, were given locations on the Vestia that they could settle, thus drawing and forming the borders accordingly.